 NEIWPCC also manages the LISS CCMP Enhancement Program.
 This annual competitive program funds priority projects that further the effort to achieve the goals established in the 1994 CCMP.
 In addition, NEIWPCC staff are also engaged in the ongoing effort to revise the LIS Total Maximum Daily Load for nitrogen.
 The Connecticut River Nitrogen Assessment Project is one important result of this work.

-For more information about NEIWPCC’s involvement with LISS, contact Erin Jacobs.
+For more information about NEIWPCC’s involvement with LISS, contact Emily Bird.